omry/omegaconf/docs/source/usage.rst

 Configuration flags
 -------------------

-.. note:: Flags are a new feature in 1.3.0 (Pre release).
-The API is not considered stable yet and might change before 1.3.0 is released.

 OmegaConf support several configuration flags.
 Configuration flags can be set on any configuration node (Sequence or Mapping). if a configuration flag is not set